 The Psychology of Pokemon Go:

-It Safely Enhances our Reality: By safely enhancing users real world environments with computer generated sensory stimuli, the creators of Pokemon Go found a way to satisfy two conflicting human desires.
+It Safely Enhances our Reality: By safely enhancing users’ real-world environments with computer-generated sensory stimuli, the creators of Pokemon Go found a way to satisfy two conflicting human desires.
 We all naturally yearn for safety and consciously try to avoid potentially hazardous situations, but as we grow older, we also begin to covet new and exciting experiences.
-The primary reason the film industry has been so successful is because movies give us the opportunity to do things like fight pirates in the Caribbean or go on high speed chases through the streets of an exotic country with the assurance that we will survive.
+The primary reason the film industry has been so successful is that movies give us the opportunity to do things like fight pirates in the Caribbean or go on high-speed chases through the streets of an exotic country with the assurance that we will survive.

 Unfortunately, since Pokemon Go was released, the virtual enhancement features of the game have led to a number of frightful stories that have also garnered media attention.
 For example, a 19-year-old girl in Wyoming discovered a dead body when she was searching for Pokemon, a number of users in Missouri were lured by criminals before being robbed, and two users in California fell off of dangerously high cliffs while playing the game.
 Even with instances such as these, however, the vast majority of players still rightfully feel safe playing Pokemon Go.

 The game also makes users feel good by giving them immediate gratification for completing certain tasks.
-If you have ever dieted, I am sure that you have been victimized by the temptation of short term satisfaction.
-When a cookie or cake is starring us in the face, our long-term goals of losing weight are often overtaken by the immediate pleasure of the troubling food.
-For all of us, the biggest obstacle of achieving any goal is the pain of following through with the process.
-Plain and simply, we crave instant gratification, and Pokemon Go gives users plenty of ways to feel accomplishment and satisfaction on a continuous basis.
-Much like the Top Incremental Games for Android on the market, it understands the need for a satisfying feedback loop to its playerbase.
+If you have ever dieted, I am sure that you have been victimized by the temptation of short-term satisfaction.
+When a cookie or cake is staring us in the face, our long-term goals of losing weight are often overtaken by the immediate pleasure of the troubling food.
+For all of us, the biggest obstacle to achieving any goal is the pain of following through with the process.
+Plain and simple, we crave instant gratification, and Pokemon Go gives users plenty of ways to feel accomplishment and satisfaction on a continuous basis.
 Since it is fairly easy to find Pokemon, obtain rewards, and improve your ranking as a player, individuals don’t have to wait long periods of time to feel a sense of achievement.